Special Commitment Center: Commitment process

 Washington State law requires an End of Sentence Review Committee to review every sex offender before release from prison.
-The committee, chaired by the Department of Corrections, rates an offender on a scale from 1 to 3 according to his or her likelihood of offending again.
+The committee, chaired by the Department of Corrections, rates an offender on a scale from 1 to 3 according to their likelihood of re-offending.
 The rating sets the level of supervision that a person requires after release.

-If the committee finds that a person meets the legal definition of "sexually violent predator," they refer his or her case to the Special Commitment Center.
+If the committee finds that a person meets the legal definition of "sexually violent predator," they refer their case to the Special Commitment Center.
 The prosecutor's office of the convicting county receives permission to petition for the person's commitment to the center.
 The SCC houses the person until a judge holds a probable cause hearing.
 If the judge finds probable cause, the SCC confines the person indefinitely.
-Otherwise, he or she is released.
+Otherwise, they are released.

 After civil commitment, a person has the right to an annual progress review by the court.
-A conditional release is granted only if the court finds it to be in the best interests of the person—and if conditions can be imposed to adequately protect the community.
-To be released, a person must be put under the care of a treatment provider who will provide regular updates to the court—and be placed in housing that will notify authorities if he or she leaves without authorization.
+A conditional release is granted only if the court finds it to be in the best interests of the person, and conditions can be imposed to adequately protect the community.
+To be released, a person must be put under the care of a treatment provider that will provide regular updates to the court, and be placed in housing under conditions that allow authorities to be notified if they leave without authorization.